ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-•is well to woo, &#x27;tis well to wed, ,i
+is well to woo, &#x27;tis well to wed, ,i
 For so the world has done i.
 Since myrtles grew and roses blew -f&#x27;